 The Smart Starting Strategy

 The evaluation process should take 20-30 minutes: upload a photo of your main room, generate 3-5 style variations, and assess whether the output quality is useful for your decision-making.
 If yes, the paid upgrade is easy to justify.
-If the results aren't useful on the free tier, a paid subscription won't fix that.
+If the results aren't useful on the paid tier, a paid subscription won't fix that.

 For a broader look at tools worth evaluating, see Best Free AI Interior Design App and AI Interior Design Software.